Jordi Wild: Biography

 In September 2024, amidst the Venezuelan political crisis, Jordi interviewed Venezuelan opposition leader María Corina Machado on the 290th episode of his podcast.
 In response, Nicolás Maduro criticized both Machado and Wild, saying that "he thinks that just because he is an influencer in Spain, he could be decisive in Venezuela."
 However, in doing so, Maduro referred to Jordi Wild as "Will" and described him as "a guy dedicated to animals".
 Spanish media points that Maduro likely confused Jordi's The Wild Project with Frank Cuesta's Wild Frank.
 Maduro then threatened Jordi by saying "Will Project, you now messed with Venezuela.
 You will dry, Will, you will dry!
 I tell you so from Caracas: By Bolívar's spirit, you will dry, my friend.
 Dried up!
 I will see you dried up!"
 On his X account, Jordi posted the video of Maduro's threat and laughed by saying "I am crying."
 Frank Cuesta, whom Maduro mistakenly alluded to, replied Jordi's post with "so, neither you nor I can go there at the moment hahahaha."
 Jordi further mocked Maduro's threat on social media by posting a picture of himself with the text "Drying up, me?
 I'm more about getting panties wet," and by asking his followers to create an image for his Dogfight Wild Tournament of a triple threat match between him, Maduro, and Elon Musk with Donald Trump as the special guest referee.
+In January 2026, after learning that Maduro was captured by the United States, Wild took to social media and ironized by posting "Maduro, who's dried up now, huh?
+Come on, take care."

 On 5 November 2024, Jordi announced that his father, Jordi Carrillo de Albornoz, had died at the age of 71.
 He was mostly known as Papa Giorgio, an occasional character in El rincón de Giorgio, as well as an invitee to The Wild Project.